imjoy-team/ImJoy/web/public/docs/api.md

 # ImJoy API

-Every plugin runs in its own sandbox-like container environment (webworker or iframe for JS, process for Python).
+Every plugin runs in its own sandbox-like container environment (web worker or iframe for JS, process for Python).
 This avoids interference with other plugin and makes the entire ImJoy App more secure.

 Interaction between plugins or betweena  plugin with the main app is carried out through a set of API functions (`ImJoy API`).
 All the plugins have access to a special object called `api`, with which the plugin can, for example, show a dialog, send results to the main app, or call another plugin with paramenters and data.